 A two-day test mission of the Soyuz spacecraft, developed specifically for the Almaz program, preceded the launch of the OPS-2 station.
-The 7KT version of the Soyuz was launched without crew on May 27, 1974 and announced as Cosmos-656.
+The 7KT version of the Soyuz was launched without crew on May 27, 1974, and was announced as Cosmos-656.
 (52)

-A month later, after a night-long struggle on the launch pad with electrical problems in the interface between the station and its rocket, the OPS-2 space station, blasted off from a "left-hand" launch pad at Site 81 in Baikonur on June 25, 1974.
+A month later, on June 25, 1974, after a night-long struggle on the launch pad with electrical problems in the interface between the station and its rocket, the OPS-2 space station, lifted off from a "left-hand" launch pad at Site 81 in Baikonur .
 It was announced as Salyut-3.
-(100) Official Soviet sources discolosed that the new station was equipped with an "electro-mechanical" attitude control system, or gyrodines; rotating solar arrays; an "improved" thermal control system, and that it featured separate areas for work and rest.
+(100) Official Soviet sources disclosed that the new station was equipped with an "electro-mechanical" attitude control system, or gyrodines; rotating solar arrays; an "improved" thermal control system, and that it featured separate areas for work and rest.
 (71) The first use of a water-recycling facilities, and of unmanned reentry capsules was also acknowledged.
 (2)

 The post-Soviet sources (134) listed following payloads onboard OPS-2:

 Cosmonaut Pavel Popovich, who trained for the Almaz mission and later manned the station, recalled in an interview with the Novosti Kosmonavtiki magazine that the station carried 14 different cameras in all.
 (153)

 The station was also equipped with a "self-defense" gun developed at a design bureau led by Nudelman.
 The weapon was installed in the front section of the station and in order to point it at the target crew had to change the attitude of the entire station.
 During ground test firing, the gun was able to split in half a metal container.
 At the same time, the firing caused considerable shaking of the station itself, therefore in-orbit tests of the weapon during manned operations were ruled out.